wataru-maeda/multiSlideMenu/README.md

     override func draw(_ rect: CGRect) {
         super.draw(rect)
         // your code here for the custom UI...
     }
 }
 ```
-See the [Code](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/demo1/demo1/CustomSlideMenu.swift#L36L66) or [Sample gif](https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/example1.gif) for more info.
+See the [code](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/demo1/demo1/CustomSlideMenu.swift#L36L66) or [sample gif](https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/example1.gif) for more info.

 ## Toggle the slide view

-It's possible to toggle the slide menus with button actions.
-You can call `slideMenuView.show()` or `slideMenuView.hide()` for toggle views.
+You can call `slideMenuView.show()` or `slideMenuView.hide()` for toggle the views.

-If you like to see the Code for the `hide()` implemention, please check [here](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/demo2/demo2/CustomSlideMenu.swift#L71)
+For the `hide()` function, please check [here](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/demo2/demo2/CustomSlideMenu.swift#L71)
-Or the code for `show()`, please check from [here](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/demo2/demo2/ViewController.swift#L82)
+Or the `show()`, please check from [here](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/demo2/demo2/ViewController.swift#L82)
-You can see the sample gif from [here](https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/example2.gif) for more info.
+You can see the [sample gif](https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/example2.gif).

 ## Get position in `CustomSlideMenu`

 Tracking the current position is also important if you like to implement specific action in the specific timing.
 There are some override functions to recognize the events.
-Here are the functions you can use.
 * `func willShow(point: CGPoint)`
 * `func didShow(point: CGPoint)`
 * `func willDisappear(point: CGPoint)`